 In the old days you would go to to a barber to get a tooth pulled.
-Now, when you go to the dentist, your wallet takes a haircut.
+Today you go to a dentist and your wallet gets a haircut.

 World Champion Chess Player Reveals Performance Secrets